-Competency standard Expected requirement Work activities demonstrating the minimum expected level of competence This column contains the competency as it is listed in the apprenticeship standard.
-This column shows the expected requirements listed in the occupational brief for a successful outcome.
-This column shows recognised work activities that demonstrate that the apprentice is meeting the expected requirement.
+Competency standard Expected requirement Work activities demonstrating the minimum expected level of competence This column contains the This column shows the expected This column shows recognised work activities that demonstrate competency as it is listed in the requirements listed in the occupational brief that the apprentice is meeting the expected requirement. apprenticeship standard. for a successful outcome.
 The apprentice should be able to demonstrate all of these activities.